votchallenge/trax/docs/support.rst

 Client utilities
 ----------------

 The client support library provides a C++ client class that uses C++ protocol API to communicate with the tracker process, besides communication the class also takes care of launching tracker process, handling timeouts, logging, and other things.
 The class also supports setting up communication over streams as well as over TCP sockets.
+A detailed tutorial on how to use the client library is available :doc:`here </tutorial_client>`.
 To compile the module you have to enable ``BUILD_CLIENT`` flag in CMake build system (check out the :doc:`tutorial on compiling the project </tutorial_compiling>` for more details).

+.. cpp:namespace:: trax

+.. cpp:function:: int load_trajectory(const std::string& file, std::vector<Region>& trajectory)

+   Utility function to load a trajectory (a sequence of object states) form a text file.

+   :param file: Filename string
+   :param trajectory: Empty vector that will be populated with region states
+   :return: Number of read states

+.. cpp:function:: void save_trajectory(const std::string& file, std::vector<Region>& trajectory)

+   Utility function to save a trajectory (a sequence of object states) to a text file.

+   :param file: Filename string
+   :param trajectory: Vector that contains the trajectory

 CLI interface
 ~~~~~~~~~~~~~